eugener68/Spotify_Playlist_Creation/README.md

      Pass `-Clean` to force a fresh build (`./scripts/build-windows.ps1 -Clean`).

+      Uses `packaging/AutoPlaylistBuilder.spec`, which produces the standard folder-style distribution expected on Windows.

    - **macOS (zsh/bash):** run the script on a Mac host with a working Python 3 + Kivy toolchain (you can make it executable once via `chmod +x scripts/build-macos.sh`):

      ```bash
      ./scripts/build-macos.sh
      ```

       Add `--clean` to force a fresh build, or point to a different interpreter with `--python /full/path/to/python`.
 Any other arguments are passed straight to PyInstaller.
+Append `--bundle-env` to tuck the project `.env` into `AutoPlaylistBuilder.app/Contents/Resources/.env` for self-contained distribution.
+This script targets `packaging/AutoPlaylistBuilder-mac.spec`, which emits a true `.app` bundle with GUI-only boot mode.

-   Both scripts invoke PyInstaller with the shared spec, include `app/ui/main.kv` and `config/settings.py`, and request the correct SDL/GLEW backends for each OS.
+   Both scripts include `app/ui/main.kv` and `config/settings.py`, and request the correct SDL/GLEW backends for each OS.

 3. **Distribute the bundle** located in `dist/AutoPlaylistBuilder/`.
-Copy your `.env` into that folder (or adjust baked defaults in `config/settings.py`) before sharing the build.
+On Windows, copy your `.env` alongside the executable (or adjust baked defaults in `config/settings.py`).
+On macOS, pass `--bundle-env` during the build or manually add the file inside the generated `.app` under `Contents/Resources/.env`.
 4. **Optional macOS signing:** For public releases, sign and notarise the app (`codesign --deep --force --sign ...` followed by `xcrun notarytool submit`).
 Skip this step for personal testing.

 ### Android APK (Buildozer)